How to Foster a Culture of Accountability Among Employees

 4. Promote accountability in the workplace

-As a leader or project manager, you decide who you work with and how it’s best to handle your team.
+As a leader or project manager, you decide who you work with and how to handle your team best.
 However, this doesn’t equate to kicking out those who aren’t team players regarding accountability and ownership.

 You need to trust your workforce and encourage them to trust each other too.
 By doing so, you’re building a culture of accountability across your enterprise that eventually yields long-term, relentless success.

-Accountability is a factor that keeps employees highly engaged, and data shows that company cultures with high engagement witness 21% higher revenue in their operations.
+Accountability is a factor that keeps employees highly engaged, with data showing that company cultures with high engagement witness a 21% higher revenue from their operations.

-We recognize that, sometimes, fostering accountability and ownership in the workplace can be difficult to deal with alone.
-It’s even the last thing on your mind since you have other heavy tasks such as creating realistic budgets.
+We recognize that sometimes fostering accountability and ownership in the workplace can be difficult to deal with alone.
+It’s about the last thing on your mind with other heavy tasks such as creating realistic budgets.

 That’s why you can approach project management experts or take accountability courses.
 You can also invest in team-building activities to strengthen the bonds between your staff.

-Some project management software providers also offer round-the-clock support and have how-to videos and written tutorials that can help you make the most out of your tools so that you can effectively accomplish promoting accountability in the workplace.
+Some project management software providers also offer round-the-clock support, how-to videos, and written tutorials that help you make the most out of your tools so you can effectively accomplish promoting accountability in the workplace.

 Promoting accountability in the workplace leads to trust